Skip to content

 .\accesschk64.exe -wvud "C:\Program Files\Unquoted Path Service" -accepteula

-1. When we used winPEAS in the Hunting Section, we found an unquoted service path in the “Service Information” section.
+1. winPEAS can detect unquoted service paths in the “Service Information” section.